dward2/BME547/Resources/Databases/mlab.md

 Now, you can access the database use code similar to [here](mongo_db_example.py).

 Once you have data added to your database, you can see it through the MongoDB website.
-Go to the "Collections" area by either clicking on a button called "Collections" or  choosing the "Collections" tab, depending on what screen you are starting from.
-You will then see a collection with the same name as the `class` you created in your code.
-In the example case above, it will be `user`.
-You can then see the contents of this database.
+Select "Databases" from the left-hand side and click on "Browse Collections" if you see that button, or select the "Collections" tab at the top, depending on your current screen.
+You will then see a list of the `dbnames` that you created in your connect strings, and within each database, you will see any MongoModel `class` you created in your code.